code-423n4/2022-12-tigris-findings/data/HE1M-Q.md

 ## No. 1
 It is possible to apply grieving attack during creating referral code.
 Whenever a user intends to create referral code by calling `createReferralCode`, the attacker applies front-run attack and calls this function with the same parameter.
-So, the user's transaction will be reverted and can not create a referral code.
+So, the user's transaction will be reverted and can not create a referral code, because of `require(_referral[_hash] == address(0), "Referral code already exists");`.
 ```
 function createReferralCode(bytes32 _hash) external {
         require(_referral[_hash] == address(0), "Referral code already exists");